Home / Sponsor Licence Renewal, Changes and Takeovers

 Where sponsored workers transfer under TUPE or similar protection, their immigration position should not be left to assumption.
 The acquiring business needs to know whether it already holds the relevant licence, whether it must apply for a new licence within the required deadline, whether sponsor responsibility is moving across, and what reporting steps both old and new entities must take.

 Poor takeover planning can damage both the licence position and the workers’ immigration status.
-That is why sponsor due diligence should sit alongside employment, corporate and HR due diligence in any relevant transaction.
+Sponsor due diligence should sit alongside employment, corporate and HR due diligence in any relevant transaction.

 Can I surrender a sponsor licence if I no longer need it?